 - Court ADR Pocket Guide – A quick tour through the what, how and why of court ADR

 - "Mediation Can Bring Gains, But Under What Conditions?" by Jennifer Shack – Summarizes what was found in the bibliography

 - "What You Need to Know about Dispute Resolution: The Guide to Dispute Resolution Processes" by the American Bar Association – Gives short explanations of the many dispute resolution processes available through court programs and private entities

-- Links to organizations and court offices of court ADR across the country are at Court ADR Research Library – Court ADR Links.
+- Links to organizations and court offices of court ADR across the country can be found on our Court ADR Across the U.S. page.

 - "Alternative Dispute Resolution: Options for Resolving Your Dispute" from the California Judicial Council – A guide for those new to ADR, it includes information on major dispute resolution processes and when they are most appropriate.

-- Court ADR Research Library – Database Search – Suggested search terms include appropriateness, benefits of ADR
+- RSI's Research Library – Database Search – Suggested search terms include appropriateness, benefits of ADR

 Legal aid lawyers